Catherine J. MacIvorPartner

-Ms. MacIvor, a partner at Foreman Friedman, possesses substantial expertise in complex commercial and class action litigation, business legal matters asnd appeals in state and federal courts.
-Ms. MacIvor has earned recognition as an excellent and experienced litigator and business lawyer in the areas of defense of class actions, regulatory complaince, investigations and actions, consumer protection law, civil rights, employment law, contractual and business torts.
-Throughout her years as a litigator, she has maintained a winning track record while innovatively defending business-related cases and class actions.
-Ms. MacIvor has also served as outside general counsel to several South Florida businesses.
-Ms. MacIvor has also been recognized for her extensive appellate experience and winning track record.
+Ms. MacIvor, a partner at Foreman Friedman, possesses substantial expertise in complex commercial and class action litigation, corporate compliance and other legal matters and appeals in state and federal courts.
+Ms. MacIvor has earned recognition as an experienced litigator and business lawyer in the areas of corporate and class action defense, regulatory compliance and defense of regulatory investigations and actions (including domestic and international data privacy laws, Americans with Disabilities Act and Telephone Consumer Protection Act and the Telemarketing Sales Rule), consumer protection law, civil rights, employment law, and business torts.
+Throughout her years as a litigator, she has maintained a winning track record while innovatively defending business-related cases, regulatory compliance matters and class actions.
+Ms. MacIvor has also served as outside general counsel to several South Florida businesses and has been recognized for her appellate experience.

 Admitted to Practice:

 - U.S. Court of Appeals for the First, Fifth, Seventh, Ninth, and Eleventh Circuits